Rowena-Gan/ITOM-6264/developement_environment_setup.md

 ln -s libopenblasp-r0.3.21.dylib libopenblas_vortexp-r0.3.21.dylib
 ```

+> [!IMPORTANT]
+> The file names that you should use for `ln -s` on your machine might differ from this example.
+Make sure you follow the steps above and use the correct file names.

 Now, verify that you can run Class 3 worksheet.
 First, you need to ***shutdown your current Jupyter Notebook instance.***, and restart a new one.
 Then run class 3 worksheet.

 # Start with A Clean Environment